mozilla/makedrive/README.md

 MakeDrive
 =========

+An offline-first, always available, syncing filesystem for the web.
+MakeDrive gives web pages and apps a complete filesystem that can be used offline, and also synced with the cloud.

-A cloud-based Dropbox&reg; equivalent for browser filesystems.
-Designed for use with Mozilla Webmaker tools and services.
+MakeDrive is designed for use with Mozilla Webmaker tools and services, but could be adapted to any use.

 See the [Mozilla MakeDrive Wiki](https://wiki.mozilla.org/Webmaker/MakeDrive) page for background info.